Ivo-Balbaert/The_Way_to_Jai/book/6_bool_and_number_types.md

     print("%", b1);       // (8D) => true
 ```

+In general:
-In general a cast(bool) of a variable will be false if it's value is zero, null or empty.
-A cast(bool) of a variable will be true if it contains a real value.
+* a cast(bool) of a variable will be false if it's value is zero, null or empty. * a cast(bool) of a variable will be true if it contains a real value.
 This is called the _truthiness_ of a value.
 This is very useful in branching and looping conditions, see § 14 and § 15.

 ### 6.2.6 Complex expressions and precedence
+The same [precedence rules as in C](https://www.tutorialspoint.com/cprogramming/c_operators_precedence.htm) are followed, for example: *, /, and % operators have higher precedence and are by default evaluated first before evaluating + and -
+But you can override these rules by using parentheses ( ) around the expression(s) that have to be evaluated first.
 Arbitrarily complex expressions can be formed with boolean and other operators, which can quickly become unreadable.
-The same [precedence rules as in C](https://www.tutorialspoint.com/cprogramming/c_operators_precedence.htm) are followed, for example: *, /, and % operators have higher precedence and are by default evaluated first before evaluating + and -
-But you can override these rules by using parentheses to make the expression more readable, as the code in line (7) shows.
+Use parentheses to make the expression more readable, as the code in line (7) shows.

 ### 6.2.7 Bitwise operators

+#### 6.2.7.1 Using bitwise operators
 See *6.4_bitwise.jai*:

 ```c++